• Skip to primary navigation

 3 Steps to Start a Song with Confidence: Breaking the Blank Page

 So you’re sitting there, staring at a blank page.
-The guitar’s ready, fingers itching to strum, but the lyrics just won’t come.
+The instrument's ready, fingers itching to move, but the lyrics just won’t come.

-Here’s a breakdown of three clear, actionable steps to get you started and generate your first lyric or melody.
-By following these steps, you’ll break the ice, conquer the blank page, and find your way to that first line or riff.
+Here’s a breakdown of three steps to get you started and generate your first lyric or melody.
+The goal is to break the ice, conquer the blank page, and find your way to that first idea that leads to the next.
 Let’s get you unstuck.

 1. Start with a Strong Visual or Feeling

-To start strong, think of a vivid scene or emotion that holds some energy for you—anything from “a single candle flickering in the dark” to “the ache of saying goodbye at the train station.”
+Think of a vivid scene or emotion that holds some emotion for you... anything from “a single flickering candle” to “saying goodbye at the train station.”
 This image or feeling doesn’t need to tell the whole story.
 It’s just a starting point, a spark.

 2. Use the "What If" Game to Build Context